 - She controls your phone, bank account, contacts or calendar?

-- She threatens with the children, with a report to police, or with suicide if you want to leave?
+- She threatens with the children, with a police report, or with suicide if you want to leave?

 - She is a different person at home than she shows to the outside world?